theofn/coursera_public/report.md

 to use often the car and commute would not be an issue.
 For others, an ideal location would be close to shops or schools and they might like to minimise the use of car as possible.
-So, it would be helpful to make such information easily available so that potential house or appartment buyers can make the right decision regarding the property location.
+So, it would be helpful to make such information easily available

 ## Problem